top of page

 With the power confirmed to be off, open the valve box.
 You'll see two wires coming from the solenoid connected to the main system wiring.
 Unscrew the waterproof wire connectors and separate the wires.

 Installing the new part is the reverse of removal.
-First, make sure the small O ring is present on the base of the new solenoid, as this creates the waterproof seal.
-Place the plunger and spring into the valve port, then screw the new solenoid on by turning it clockwise until it’s snug.
-Hand tightening is usually sufficient; overdoing it can crack the plastic housing.
+First, make sure the small O-ring is present on the base of the new solenoid, as this creates the waterproof seal.
+Place the new plunger and spring into the valve port, then screw the new solenoid on by turning it clockwise until it's snug.
+Hand-tightening is usually sufficient; overdoing it can crack the plastic housing.

 Next, reconnect the wires.
 Use your new waterproof wire connectors to securely join the solenoid wires to the system wires, matching the common wire and the zone wire just as they were before.